Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 This book is being worked on in seperate markdown (.md) files on Linux using [Haroopad v0.13.1.](http://pad.haroopress.com/user.html)

-I will only provide HTML, MD, and PDF for this book.
+I will only provide HTML and PDF for this book.
 Others are welcome to make epubs, mobi, azw, lit, etc.

 **Putting the .md files together:**